nanofuzz/testloop-2024-analysis/README.md

 python3 main.py
 ```

-This will output the non-marginal contents of Tables X-Z from the article.
+This will output the non-marginal contents of the data tables from the article.
-Here is how to use those data to generate the statistics:

-#### Result X

 [python]: https://docs.python.org/3/using/index.html